i New mining code

 Mining in Senegal is mainly regulated by:

-Apart from the Mining Codes, the mining sector is also affected by:
+Apart from the Mining Codes, the mining sector is also regulated by:

-- d the revised Uniform Act of OHADA3 relating to general commercial law, dated 15 December 2010;
+- the revised Uniform Act of OHADA3 relating to general commercial law, dated 15 December 2010;

-- f the exchange regulations in force in the member countries of WAEMU.
+- the exchange regulations in force in the member countries of WAEMU.

 The competent authorities in the mining sector are:

-- b the Directorate of Mines and Geology; and
+- the Directorate of Mines and Geology; and

-By Decree No. 2013-381, dated 20 June 2013, Senegal constituted its national committee for the Extractive Industries Transparency Initiative (EITI).
+By Decree No. 2013-381, dated 20 June 2013, Senegal constituted its national committee for the EITI.
 The main objective of the committee is to enforce the EITI, the objective of which is to ensure the transparent use of revenues from mining in such a way as to contribute to poverty reduction and sustainable development.